saenuma/flaarum/README.md

 ## Regular Features

-1. Query Cache that can be turned "on" or "off".
-It improves the speed but comes at a cost of needing more RAM.

-2. Supports its own query language.
+1. Supports its own query language.

 ## Technologies Used.